 About Us

-Crimeculture was created in Summer 2002 by Lee Horsley and Kate Horsley.
-The site now gets around five million hits a year from all over the world, and has published several dozen essays on crime fiction, crime films and representations of criminality.
+Crimeculture was created in the Summer of 2002 by Lee Horsley and Kate Horsley.
+Our online magazine features reviews of film and fiction and interviews with writers as well as essays on crime fiction, crime films and representations of criminality.
+The site receives well over 5 million hits a year from all over the world.
 We are very grateful to the growing number of contributors, adding greatly to its range and diversity.
+Our current series, Pulp Nostalgia delves into the childhood memories and the favourite books, films and bad girls of current crime writers, editors and reviewers.

 The aims of crimeculture are:

-- To work collaboratively with fellow writers and critics to build a comprehensive and informative site.
+• To work collaboratively with writers and critics to build a comprehensive and informative site.

-- To establish links with the people who run the best crime-related web sites: our Links section provide an annotated list of the most exciting and useful sites.
+• To establish links with the people who run the best crime-related web sites.

 Lee Horsley’s work on 20th-century crime fiction was funded in 2003-04 by the AHRB.
 The Arts and Humanities Research Board (AHRB) funds postgraduate and advanced research within the UK’s higher education institutions.